KafayatAkinwande/Ecommerce-Revenue-Trend-and-Performance-Analysis/README.md

 Volume states: SP leads in order count, indicating established market penetration Underserved regions: Northern and Central-West states show lower penetration despite population size

+#### State Growth Rate Analysis

+##### Emerging Market Opportunity:

+- Roraima (RR) shows exceptional 299% growth (R$1.4K → R$5.6K), though from small base
+- Northern states (RR, AP, AM) display double digit growth rates, indicating early-stage market penetration
+- Established markets (SP, and MG) show >15% growth, demonstrating continued strong performance

+##### Expansion Recommendation:
+While absolute revenue in emerging states is small, the explosive growth rates suggest:

+- Untapped market potential in Northern/Central-West regions
+- Logistics improvements have enabled reach to previously underserved areas
+- Opportunity to capture market share before competitors scale

+##### Risk Mitigation:
+The 63% concentration in top 3 states creates dependency risk.
+Economic downturn or regional disruption in Southeast could significantly impact revenue.
+Diversification into high-growth emerging markets would balance portfolio.

+87.5% (7 out of 8) of states experiencing negative growth rates are located in the North and NorthEast Region.
+Though the value or percentage decrease is not signitficant.
+It can be looked into further the reason for the concentration in that region.